 The SESAME Program at the University of Chicago offers a variety of mathematics and science content courses that place a strong emphasis on content and the conceptual foundations of the subject, along with strategies and pedagogical techniques for bringing this content to the classroom.
 Our courses follow the ISBE math and science learning standards.
 Our goal is to provide knowledgeable teachers who can deliver the subject matter to middle grade students in a highly effective way.
 Currently, our courses are intended for teachers who are seeking a Subsequent Middle Grade Endorsement.

-At present (Spring 2022), SESAME is operating under limited circumstances.
-We are offering one course this Spring Quarter, MATH 52300, in a virtual format.
+We are offering one course in the Winter Quarter, MATH 52200 Advanced Algebra for Elementary Schools, in a hybrid format, on Wednesdays from 5:00 p.m. to 8:00 p.m. for 10 weeks.
 This course is a part of the Algebra Initiative project through the Chicago Public Schools.
-We look forward to offering more courses toward endorsements in math and in science, and we hope to be able to do so again as soon as Summer 2022.
+We look forward to offering more courses toward endorsements in math and in science, and we hope to be able to do so again in the near future.
 Please let us know if there are particular courses that would be of interest.

 History of the Program